opengauss-mirror/docs/content/en/docs/Developerguide/create-aggregate.md

 -   **ffunc**

     Final processing function called after all the input lines have been converted, which calculates the result of aggregation.
 This function must accept a parameter of  **state\_data\_type**.
 The output data type of the aggregation is defined as the return type of this function.
-If  **sfunc**  is not specified, the state value of the aggregation result is used as the aggregation result, and the output type is  **state\_data\_type**.
+If  **ffunc**  is not specified, the state value of the aggregation result is used as the aggregation result, and the output type is  **state\_data\_type**.

 -   **initial\_condition**